15532th/avtdl/README.md

 Path to text file containing authorization cookies in Netscape format.

-After user logs in on a website, so called authorization or login cookies are set by the server and are then used to ensure consecutive requests for resources with limited access come from authorized user.
-Therefore in order to allow monitoring pages with limited access, such as subscriptions feed on Youtube, they should be send along with every update request.
+After user logs in on a website, so-called authorization or login cookies are set by the server and are then used to ensure consecutive requests for resources with limited access come from authorized user.
+Therefore, in order to allow monitoring pages with limited access, such as subscriptions feed on Youtube, they should be sent along with every update request.

 Text file with cookies is typically obtained by using a specialized browser extension.
 Such an extension would need to have access to all cookies across entire browser profile, so it should be chosen with care.
 Authorization cookies might expire or get updated after certain period of time or after user logs out in browser, so it is recommended to use the following procedure: